 In partnership with the Goodwin family and other Kennedy supporters, Kennedy Catholic High School established the Goodwin Scholars program during our 50th anniversary celebration year.
 A Goodwin Scholar exemplifies its namesake: passionate about Catholic education, a leader by example in the classroom and community, living their faith through care, support and empathy for others.
 The Goodwin Scholar is well-rounded, and seeks opportunities for growth through service, academics, faith, sports and the arts.
 Through their diversity of backgrounds, interests and life experiences, Goodwin Scholars enrich the Kennedy Catholic experience.

 This scholarship covers a portion of tuition ($3500) for study at Kennedy Catholic and will be awarded to one incoming freshman annually.
 The scholarship is renewable.
-The first recipient of this award will be a future Lancer from the Class of 2022.
 Mr. Goodwin was a pioneering leader in his time and through this scholarship program his legacy will continue to shape the future of Kennedy Catholic.

 - GOODWIN SCHOLAR AWARD ELIGIBILITY CRITERIA

 - HOW TO APPLY

 Character & Service: Applicants must be individuals of excellent character, demonstrating traits such as integrity, resiliency, initiative, gratitude, respectfulness, compassion, inclusivity (etc.).
 Applicants should demonstrate care for the well-being of others through day-to-day interactions and service activities in their community and school.

 Leadership: Applicants should demonstrate leadership (in any of its many forms) through school activities, family life, church or faith group activities, sports, arts, community service, or other community activities.
 Regular admissions materials will be used to evaluate an applicant’s breadth of activities and interests including academic, service and leadership experiences.